Albrecht Thaer: Commemoration

-The Germans paid due homage to this great man while living, and have not overlooked, as to posthumous honors, him who had rendered such great services to his country and to humanity in general.
-His statue stands among those of all the great men of Germany.

 There are memorials to Thaer in Leipzig, Berlin (Schinkelplatz), Celle, Halle, Möglin, and Kadaň (in front of the agriculture school).

 His portrait appeared on the banknote issued by the Reichsbank from 1929 until 1945.
 Printing ceased in 1945 but the note remained in circulation until the issue of the Deutsche Mark on 21 June 1948.

 A postage stamp in memory of Thaer was issued by East Germany(DDR) Feb.
 8, 1977.
 At the occasion of his 250th birthday, Germany issued a postage stamp and a postal stationery envelope on May 5, 2002.

 Selected publications

 Original publications in German, a selection: